gazebosim/gz-transport/tutorials/06_python_support.md

     from gz.transport13 import Node
 ```

-The library `gz.transport13` contains all the Gazebo Transport elements that can be used in python.
+The library `gz.transport13` contains all the Gazebo Transport elements that can be used in Python.
 The final API we will use is contained inside the class `Node`.

 The lines `from gz.msgs10.stringmsg_pb2 import StringMsg` and `from gz.msgs10.vector3d_pb2 import Vector3d` includes the generated protobuf code that we are going to use
 for our messages.
 We are going to publish two types of messages: `StringMsg` and `Vector3d` protobuf messages.